cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 </CodeGroup>

-After it's been ran successfully, there'll be a message:
+After it has been run successfully, there will be a message:

 ```txt
 ✨ files transpiled in '/client/src/types/generated'